Privateer: England/Britain

 In England, and later the United Kingdom, the ubiquity of wars and the island nation's reliance on maritime trade enabled the use of privateers to great effect.
 England also suffered much from other nations' privateering.
 During the 15th century, the country "lacked an institutional structure and coordinated finance".
 When piracy became an increasing problem, merchant communities such as Bristol began to resort to self-help, arming and equipping ships at their own expense to protect commerce.
 The licensing of these privately owned merchant ships by the Crown enabled them to legitimately capture vessels that were deemed pirates.
 This constituted a "revolution in naval strategy" and helped fill the need for protection that the Crown was unable to provide.

-During the reign of Queen Elizabeth (1558–1603), she "encouraged the development of this supplementary navy".
+During the reign of Queen Elizabeth I (1558–1603), she "encouraged the development of this supplementary navy".
 Over the course of her rule, the increase of Spanish prosperity through their explorations in the New World and the discovery of gold contributed to the deterioration of Anglo-Spanish relations.
 Elizabeth's authorisation of sea-raiders (known as Sea Dogs) such as Francis Drake and Walter Raleigh allowed her to officially distance herself from their raiding activities while enjoying the gold gained from these raids.
 English ships cruised in the Caribbean and off the coast of Spain, trying to intercept treasure fleets from the Spanish Main.
-During the Anglo-Spanish War (1585-1604) England continued to rely on private ships-of-war to attack Iberian shipping because the Queen had insufficient finance to fund this herself.
+During the Anglo-Spanish War (1585–1604) England continued to rely on private ships-of-war to attack Iberian shipping because the Queen had insufficient finance to fund this herself.
 After the war ended many unemployed English privateers turned to piracy.

 Elizabeth was succeeded by the first Stuart monarchs, James I and Charles I, who did not permit privateering.
 Desperate to fund the expensive War of Spanish Succession, Queen Anne restarted privateering and even removed the need for a sovereign's percentage as an incentive.
 Sovereigns continued to license British privateers throughout the century, although there were a number of unilateral and bilateral declarations limiting privateering between 1785 and 1823.
 This helped establish the privateer's persona as heroic patriots.
 British privateers last appeared en masse in the Napoleonic Wars.